Rural Homelessness and COVID-19

-The Columbia Basin Rural Development Institute, in partnership with Selkirk College's Bachelor of Science in Nursing program, has launched a new project that aims to improve the well-being of people experiencing homelessness in West Kootenay communities during the COVID-19 pandemic.
+The Columbia Basin Rural Development Institute, in collaboration with Selkirk College's Bachelor of Science in Nursing program, has launched a new project that aims to improve the well-being of people experiencing homelessness in West Kootenay communities during the COVID-19 pandemic.

 Working in partnership with community-based social sector organizations, the project has three primary objectives: